pldimitrov/PodChaosMonkey/README.md

 ## Test
 Unit tests are being run as part of the build.
-The helm charts available under `./helm` can be used to simualte a real-life scenario.
+The helm charts available under `./helm` can be used to simulate a real-life scenario.

 ```
 helm install test-workload ./helm/test-workload --namespace workloads --create-namespace